jackc/pgx/README.md

 Windows cannot test Unix domain socket connections.
 Because of this pgx will skip tests for connection types that are not configured.

+pgx uses environment variables to configure the test database connections.
+Consider using [direnv](https://github.com/direnv/direnv) to simplify this.

 ### Normal Test Environment

 To setup the normal test environment, first install these dependencies: